 Given our time crunch, we were forced to condense this year’s bucket list significantly– so much so that it A. hurt my heart and B. really made us evaluate our priorities.
-If you’re visiting for the first time, I’ll be creating a fun Maine bucket list printable for first timers (coming soon!), so even if you only have a few days, you’ll get a little taste of all the best parts of Maine.
+If you’re visiting for the first time, I created a fun Maine bucket list printable for first timers (click here!), so even if you only have a few days, you’ll get a little taste of all the best parts of Maine.
 The first thing on our list this year?
 Stop for obligatory lobster rolls at Red’s Eats in Wiscasset.
 There’s often an outrageous line, so we also love Sprague’s, which is right across the street and rarely has a long wait.

 Oh, and then there’s the water.
 Spend as much time as you can in the warm, clean, and predator-free water.
 The pups got to see Maine for the first time, too, and Lake Damariscotta is officially their favorite place.
 Oh my gosh were they in heaven.
 Nala and Nellie braved the 24-hour road trip right along with us and spent virtually the entire time swimming.
 In fact, Nala would just swim in circles for the heck of it, even when no one else was in the water, and it made us so happy.
 It also made us feel super guilty when we pulled back into our driveway in Columbia!
 Her little kiddy pool seems so pathetic now.